barrysaliou18/mywebsite/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - JavaScript
   - HTML & CSS
   - React
   - Python
+  - Node.js
   - C#
   - .Net
-  - Node.js
-  - JQUery
-  - Docker
   - Kubernetes
-  - CI/CD Pipelines
   - Linux
+  - Terraform
   - Ansible
-  - Terraform
+  - CI/CD
 ---

-I'm a Software based in Seattle, WA specializing in building exceptional websites(Full Stack) and applications.
+Hello!
+I'm Mamadou, a Software Engineer based in Seattle, WA.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide joy and entertainment to customers.
+My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from the [University of Washington](https://www.washington.edu/), I went to deployment in Iraq where I provided my skills as a Petroleum Supply Specialist by working with different types of personal from different countries.
-When i got back from deployment, I joined [Infosys](https://www.infosys.com) where work on a wide variety of interesting and meaningful projects on a daily basis.
+Shortly after graduating from the [University of Washington](https://www.washington.edu/), I deployed to Iraq for a year.
+After coming back from deployment, I joined the engineering team at [Infosys](https://www.infosys.com/) where I work on a wide varieties of interesting and meaningful projects on a daily basis.

 Here are a few technologies I've been working with recently: